 Beginning January 1, 2036, the Founder’s Veto Power shall become null and void and of no further force or effect.

-Upon the occurrence of any of the following events, the Founder Veto Power shall transfer to the Board for the duration of the terms set forth in subsections 1-3 of this Section e: (i) Upon the Founder’s ownership of the Company falling to less than ten percent (10%) of the Company’s authorized and issued Shares, (ii) Upon the Company raising more than $10 million dollars in external capital, or (iii) Upon the Founder’s resignation from an executive role at the Company.
+Upon the occurrence of any of the following events, the Founder Veto Power shall automatically terminate and become null and void: (i) the 10% Trigger, (ii) Upon the Company raising more than $10 million dollars in external capital, or (iii) Upon the Founder’s resignation from an executive role at the Company.

-The Founder may voluntarily delegate specific operational responsibilities to the executive team while retaining an override power.

 Compensation.
 The Board, by affirmative vote of a Simple Majority of Directors in office and irrespective of any personal interest of any of them, may establish reasonable compensation of Directors for services to the Company as Directors or Officers.
 Nothing in this Agreement shall be construed to preclude any Director from serving the Company in any other capacity and receiving compensation for it.

+Subcommittees of the Board.
+The Board shall have the authority to create, from time to time, such subcommittees as it deems necessary or appropriate to assist in the discharge of its duties.
+Each subcommittee shall be composed of one or more Directors, and the Board may designate the powers, duties, and responsibilities of any subcommittee it creates, provided that no subcommittee shall have the authority to take action or make decisions on behalf of the full Board unless expressly authorized by the Board in its resolution creating the subcommittee.
+The Founder shall retain his Founder Veto Power described in Section 6.12 over any decisions or actions taken by any subcommittee formed by the Board.

-ARTICLE VI – OFFICERS OF THE COMPANY
+ARTICLE VII – OFFICERS OF THE COMPANY

 Number.
 The Board shall elect or appoint a President, a Secretary, and a Treasurer, and may select a Chairperson of the Board and one or more Vice Presidents, Assistant Secretaries, Assistant Treasurers, and other Officers as it shall deem appropriate.
 The President and Chairperson of the Board, if any, shall be members of the Board.
 Any two or more of the preceding Offices, except those of President and Vice President, may be held by the same person.
-No Officer shall execute, acknowledge, or verify an instrument in more than one capacity if the instrument is required by law, the Articles of Incorporation, or this Agreement to be executed, acknowledged, or verified by two or more Officers.
+No Officer shall execute, acknowledge, or verify an instrument in more than one capacity if the instrument is required by law, the Articles, or this Agreement to be executed, acknowledged, or verified by two or more Officers.

 Term of Office, Resignation, and Removal.
 An Officer shall hold office for the term for which he or she is elected or appointed and until his or her successor is elected or appointed and qualified, or until his or her resignation or removal.
 An Officer may resign by written notice to the Company.
 The resignation is effective on its receipt by the Company or at a subsequent time specified in the notice of resignation.
 An Officer may be removed by the Board with or without cause at any time.
 The removal of an Officer shall be without prejudice to his or her contract rights, if any.
 The election or appointment of an Officer does not of itself create contract rights.